sam-hosseini/freelancing-in-finland/README.md

 **What is it?** Startup grant is a program to support you to become an entrepreneur.
 You will receive the monthly payment for a total of 6 months (if you apply once) or a total of 12 months (if you apply for extension as well).

-**How much?** ~700€ per month, as personal income.
-If your income tax is 25%, for example, you will get ~525€.
+**How much?** ~705€ per month, as personal income.
+If your income tax is 10%, for example, you will get ~635€.
+You must deliver a [revised tax card for social benefits](https://www.vero.fi/en/individuals/tax-cards-and-tax-returns/tax_card/tax_card_for_social_benefit/) to TE-services for them to use your real income tax percentage, otherwise they withhold 25% income tax by default and you'll get ~530€.

 **Steps** for first application: